brian1917/workload-identifier/README.md

 -i     Output CSVs for ILO-CLI import to create UMWLs and label existing workloads.
 ```

-## Input CSV File
+## Required Input CSV File
-The tool requires an input CSV with information on how to match IP addresses from observed traffic to unmanaged workloads.
+The tool requires an input CSV (`-in`) with information on how to match IP addresses from observed traffic to unmanaged workloads.
 The repository includes a default CSV (`workload-identifier-default.csv`) that is suggested to be used as a starting point.
 Add to it as needed.
 * **name** - name of the service being identified (e.g., domain controller, LDAP, etc.)
 * **provider** - 1 if the workload to be identified will be on the provider side of traffic and 0 if it will be consumer.
 For example, a Domain Controllers will be the provider of observed traffic.
 McAfee will be the consumer on traffic over port 8081.
 * **required_ports** - list of ports that _must_ be observed to be considered a match.
 Separate ports by a space. *_Ranges are not allowed_*.